Toxic Core Beliefs: 9 Ways to Transmute Them

 Record the thoughts you have about yourself and other people during the day.

-Next to each thought ask “Why?” and ask the questions, “Why is that so bad/Why is that so important?”
+Next to each thought, ask “Why?” and ask the questions, “Why is that so bad?/Why is that so important?”
 Keep asking these questions until you reach a core answer.

 For example, you might write, “I hate how my friend keeps interrupting me.”
 Why is that so bad?
 “Because I want to be listened to.”
 Why?
 “Because I want to be cared for.”
 Why?
 “Because I feel like no one cares about what I have to say.”
 Why is that so important?
 “Because I feel alone and worthless.”
-From this example, we can ascertain that the core beliefs would be, “I am worthless” and/or “I am alone.”
+From this example, we can infer that the core beliefs are “I am worthless” and/or “I am alone.”

-We offer a guided self-love journal if you’d like a more structured approach.
+We offer a guided approach in the Soul Work Compass Course if you’d like a simpler and more structured approach.

 4. Painful emotions are your friends

-Uncovering your toxic core beliefs can be invigorating and empowering – but also intimidating and a little scary.
-Remember that painful emotions are your friends.
-In other words, being brutally honest with yourself is essential.
-Paying attention to fluxes and surges of unpleasant emotions will help you to uncover your inner blockages.
+When you pay attention to the fluxes and surges of unpleasant emotions from a place of compassion, it helps you uncover your inner blockages.
 Do you feel anxious, gutted, enraged, self-conscious, insecure, nauseous, or otherwise uncomfortable in your own skin?
 Good.
 You know that you’re coming close to unveiling a core belief of yours.
-It’s like pulling out a splinter: you’ll feel the pinch of sharp pain first, but that’s a necessary part of the healing process.

 5. Practice self-compassion

-Throughout this process, it’s crucial that you be gentle and kind toward yourself.
+As you can see, being kind to yourself (self-compassion) is a crucial part of this process.
 Extracting your toxic core beliefs can backfire if you use the information as an opportunity to bully yourself.
 Please don’t do that.
 You didn’t choose to have these toxic core beliefs: they developed as part of your childhood wounding and conditioning.
-So be compassionate and go at your own pace – that will make this journey into something nourishing and empowering, not into a witch hunt meant to ‘eradicate’ all of your demons.

 How to Change Your Toxic Core Beliefs in 9 Steps

-As we’ve seen, core beliefs are the fundamental convictions we have about ourselves – they are the so-called “absolute truths” we have adopted throughout the course of our entire lives, usually starting in childhood.
+As we’ve seen, core beliefs are the fundamental convictions we have about ourselves – the so-called “absolute truths” we have adopted throughout our lives, usually starting in childhood.

-For example, if we had an emotionally unstable father as children who constantly punished us and called us “stupid,” it’s likely that we would then develop the core belief that we are “stupid” or “worthless.”
+For example, if we had an emotionally unstable father as children who constantly punished us and called us “stupid,” it’s likely that we would then develop the core belief that we are “stupid” or “worthless” growing up.
 Or if we had a neurotic mother who was constantly warning us to “be safe,” we might have developed the belief that “we are not safe,” creating an endless array of psychological problems in our later lives.

 Once you have discovered your core beliefs, the next step is to actively replace them.
-Below I’ll show you how to change your core beliefs in a relatively straight-forward way.
+Below, I’ll show you how to change your core beliefs in a relatively straightforward way.

 Keep in mind that any form of inner work demands time, energy, and persistence.
 But remember, everything you put out is returned to you tenfold!